Cannabis in New Mexico: Santa Fe decriminalization (2014)

 In August 2014, the Santa Fe City Council voted 5–4 to enact (rather than let go to ballot) a citizen-led petition to decriminalize small amounts of cannabis.
-The law allows police to issue a $25 civil citation for possession of up to an ounce, and requires that minor cannabis offenses be made the lowest police priority.
+The law allows police to issue a $25 civil citation for possession of up to 1 oz, and requires that minor cannabis offenses be made the lowest police priority.

 Bernalillo and Santa Fe county referendums (2014)

-In November 2014, voters in Bernalillo and Santa Fe counties approved ballot measures expressing support for "county, city, and statewide efforts to decriminalize possession of one ounce or less of marijuana".
+In November 2014, voters in Bernalillo and Santa Fe counties approved ballot measures expressing support for "county, city, and statewide efforts to decriminalize possession of 1 oz or less of marijuana".
 Initially the referendums were blocked from the ballot by Secretary of State Dianna Duran (who claimed that state law did not allow for non-binding questions), but the Supreme Court of New Mexico overruled her in September 2014.
 The measures passed with 60% and 73% support respectively.

 Albuquerque decriminalization (2018)

-In April 2018, the Albuquerque City Council voted 5–4 to allow police to issue a $25 civil citation for possessing up to an ounce of cannabis.
+In April 2018, the Albuquerque City Council voted 5–4 to allow police to issue a $25 civil citation for possessing up to 1 oz of cannabis.
 Previous efforts to decriminalize through a city council vote (in 2015) and a ballot measure vote (in 2014) were vetoed by the prior mayor Richard Berry.